Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 *Time to complete: 15min*

 Before looking at some code examples, let’s define some basic terms Taipy Core uses.
-Taipy Core revolves around four major concepts.
+Taipy Core revolves around three major concepts.

-## Four fundamental concepts in Taipy Core:
+## Three fundamental concepts in Taipy Core:
 - [**Data Nodes**](https://docs.taipy.io/en/latest/manuals/core/concepts/data-node/): are the translation of _variables_ in Taipy.
 Data Nodes know how to retrieve any type of data.
 They can refer to: any Python object (string, int, list, dict, model, data frame, etc.), a Pickle file, a CSV file, a SQL database, etc.

 - [**Tasks**](https://docs.taipy.io/en/latest/manuals/core/concepts/task/): are the expression of _functions_ in Taipy.